Written by Pradeep

 The German born philosopher, Albert Einstein discovered the concept of relativity.
 He is the same person whose equation E=mc2 marked tremendous popularity across the globe.
 The Nobel Prize winner in physics suffered from Aspersers syndrome, having problems while interacting and communicating.
 He never allowed his dyslexic problem to let him down.

 Stephen Hawking developed his own set of theories relating to the popular science.
-Hit by a motor neurone disease which requires him to de dependent on a motorized wheel chair and communicate through a voice generating machine, this English theoretical physicist has given many insights to the mysterious universe, time and cosmos..
-This amazing personality was not good at health but brilliant at mind.
+Hit by a motor neuron disease which requires him to dependent on a motorized wheelchair and communicate through a voice generating machine, this English theoretical physicist has given many insights to the mysterious universe, time and cosmos.
+This amazing personality was not good at health, but brilliant at mind.
 His theories and philosophies about the nature and origins of universe had blown away people with his realm of possibility.

 The famous personality behind connecting people from different parts of the world has achieved immense popularity in the past.
 Alexander Graham Bell suffered from learning disability.
 His quiescent of inventing a telephone proved that people with learning disabilities or disorders do have genius present in them.
 He intensively contributed to the benefits of society regardless of his learning disability.